admarm/Collatz-Conjecture/README.md

 # THE README.md NEEDS TO BE FINISHED
-# And input validation needs to be implemented in the code (if num <= 0) throw an exception or a runtime_error indicating that the number should be positive.
+Input validation needs to be implemented in the code (if num <= 0) throw an exception or a runtime_error indicating that the number should be positive.

 # Collatz-Conjecture
 The Collatz Conjecture made in C++